The CNC Milling Machine Moves

 The Machine Moves

-This time I got the machine moving under GRBL Arduino control, which is a little annoying after I’d ordered a parallel port capable mini-itx machine as a backup plan.
+This time I got the machine moving under GRBL Arduino control.
+This is perhaps a little frustrating after I’d ordered a parallel port capable mini-itx machine as a backup plan.

 The main problem I’d had (and this is a head slap doh moment) is that I’d read the pin assignments for a female parallel port connector, and forgot to invert the layout for the male connector.
-I then inverted them, and bingo it worked.
+I then inverted them, and the machine worked.